 You can do much more in communicating with an external url, for example sending buttons or images.
 We will treat these and other tools in the next tutorials.

 To handoff control to Tiledesk agents the bot can simply reply \agent.
 So simply you can train a Dialogflow intent to reply "\agent" to a phrase like "I want to talk to an agent".
 As soon as Tiledesk receives the \agent command in reply to a conversation activates the human handoff and switches control to humans following the department rules.

-But you can also automatically activate switch to humans on a fallback (or a fallback repeating N times).
+You can also automatically activate switch to humans on a fallback (or a fallback repeating N times).
 So, if the user repeatedly triggers the fallback response (due to questions not correctly interpreted by the Dialogflow chatbot) the proxy passes control to a human agent.